Boosting your credit rating

 There are a number of ways you can improve your chances of getting the mortgage you want.

-The three main credit reference agencies are Experian, Equifax and Call Credit.
-For a small fee, you can ask them for a copy of your credit report.
+The three main credit reference agencies are Experian, Equifax and TransUnion.
+You can ask them directly for a copy of your credit report (a fee may apply).
 When you receive it, check everything’s accurate and contact the agency if anything’s amiss.

 You might find it harder to get credit if you’re not on the electoral roll.
-To register, go to www.aboutmyvote.co.uk and download a form.
+To register, go to www.gov.uk/register-to-vote.

 Review unused credit cards or accounts and update your details

 Having credit cards that you don’t need will increase the amount of overall credit you have available and may impact your credit score.
 To ensure a smooth ID check, it’s important that all active accounts are registered to your current address.